khval/BasiliskII-1.0/Readme.md

 * Running Bailisk II on 16bit screen is not a bad idea, this version of basilisk uses lookup tables, as result 15bit to 16bit + endiness is done in one operation, 8bit to 16bit is also uses 16bit lookup palette table.
+16bit is 1/2 of data to transferee to the graphic card vs 32bit graphics.

 Best Regards
 Kjetil Hvalstrand